pulumi/docs/pulumi-hugo/themes/default/content/blog/reusable-cicd-components-with-circleci-orbs-for-pulumi/index.md

 authors: ["chris-smith"]
 tags: ["CI/CD"]
 date: "2018-11-07"
-meta_desc: "Pulumi is proud to be a CircleCI technology partner as we continue to make Pulumi the best tool for CI/CD workflows.
-This blog post showcases Pulumi Orbs with CircleCI, using a simple job to build and update a JavaScript-based stack."
+meta_desc: "This blog post showcases Pulumi Orbs with CircleCI, using a simple job to build and update a JavaScript-based stack."
 meta_image: "circleci-ui.png"
 ---